meklon/DAB_analyzer/README.md

 *-t, --thresh* (optional) - threshold for DAB+ area separation.
 If empty the default value would be used.

 *-s, --silent* (otional) - if True, the real-time synthetic image visualisation would be supressed.
-The output would be just saved in the result folder.
+The output will be just saved in the result folder.

 ### Authorship
 Gumenyuk Ivan, Kuban state medical university, Russia.